Call for media proposals

-Through a generous grant from the John Templeton Foundation, the University of Kent will provide funding for journalists, film-makers, website designers, curators, academics and others to advance the public’s scientific understanding of unbelief.
+Through a generous grant from the John Templeton Foundation, the University of Kent is pleased to announce a funding stream for public engagement collaborations with the Understanding Unbelief research programme.
+We are seeking proposals from journalists, bloggers, film-makers, photographers, digital designers and curators, as well as academics and others who are interested in advancing the public’s understanding of unbelief.

-Atheism, humanism, secularism, and religion are significant topics of interest and debate in public life.
-Yet, despite the large numbers of people identifying as nonreligious – now the world’s third largest ‘religious’ population – academic research and media coverage tend to hone in on a much narrower set of nonreligious perspectives and beliefs.
-New cultural movements like the Sunday Assembly (or ‘Atheist Church’) and activist movements, associated with prominent figures such as Richard Dawkins and Sam Harris, have taken centre stage, while the beliefs and unbeliefs of many millions of nonreligious people around the world who may not share their views are left unexplored and uncommented upon.
-Moreover, coverage of atheism and unbelief is frequently pitted in terms for or against them, rather than offering more balanced, data-based discussion.
-This is not necessarily for want of trying: because academic researchers have only recently begun to engage seriously with non-affiliates and non-theists, the kind of scientific knowledge that stands to enrich public discussion in this area has been lacking.
+In all of this work, one of our major goals is to improve public engagement and understanding in these areas.
+Despite the large numbers of people identifying as nonreligious, academic research and media coverage often hone in on a limited set of perspectives and beliefs.
+New cultural movements like the Sunday Assembly (or ‘Atheist Church’) and activist movements associated with prominent figures such as Richard Dawkins and Sam Harris have taken centre stage, while the beliefs and ‘unbeliefs’ of many millions of nonreligious people around the world who may not share their views are left unexplored and uncommented upon.
+Moreover, much coverage is pitted ‘for’ or ‘against’ the nonreligious person, rather than aiming at better understanding.